dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 ![Team page](https://cdn.auth0.com/blog/keystonejs/teampage.png)

-We have just built a blog with a functional Admin UI within few minutes.
+We have just built a blog with a functional Admin UI within just a few minutes.
 You can add more functionalities or extend it to be a hotel or ticket or booking or any type of management system.

 Instead of building another application, let's look at how to build a functional API with KeystoneJS.

 ## Building a Star Wars API Rapidly With KeystoneJS

 Let's build a Star Wars API with KeystoneJS.
-The Star Wars API will grant developers access to all the star wars data they have ever wanted.
-Well, this is a KeystoneJS tutorial therefore data will be very limited, but we'll put the API structure in place and learn how to secure it.
+The Star Wars API will grant developers access to all the Star Wars data they have ever wanted.
+Well, this is a KeystoneJS tutorial therefore the data will be very limited, but we'll put the API structure in place and learn how to secure it.

 * Create an `api` folder inside the `routes` directory.
-This is where we will place our logic for fetching data from the database and returning to the user.
+This is where we will place our logic for fetching data from the database and returning it to the user.

 * Let's create models for our API.
 We'll have three models namely, _People_, _Starship_ and _Planet_.
 Each of these models will have certain attributes.
 Let's outline them: